Quantum-Device-Lab-at-SNU/SNU-QDL-CryoSwitchController/README.md

 ## Getting started

-This repository holds the QP-CryoSwitch Controller commpatible software.
+This repository holds the QP-CryoSwitch Controller compatible software.
 It is designed to be used with the QP-CryoSwitch Controller and Labjack T4.

 ## Installation
 - First, install the [LJM](https://labjack.com/support/software/installers/ljm) labjack software on your computer.
 A copy is saved

 - Second, install the python "labjack-ljm" package.
-You can do so by running the folowing pip command:
+You can do so by running the following pip command:

 ```
 pip install labjack-ljm